tidev/appc-daemon/docs/Appcd/Getting-Started.md

 node inspect package/appcd-core/dist/main.js
 ```

+Next, go to [chrome://inspect/](chrome://inspect/) in Google Chrome and you'll see the Node.js
+process is ready to be inspected.

 ### Checking the Source Code

 Periodically, run the check task to make sure all of the NPM dependencies are up-to-date and that